The freeness and trace conjectures for parabolic Hecke subalgebras: The trace and freeness conjectures for parabolic Hecke subalgebras

-We will now use the left and right parabolic bases described above in order to construct left and right parabolic bases for $\mathcal{H}(G_5)$ and $\mathcal{H}(G_6)$.
+Finally, we will use the left and right parabolic bases for $\mathcal{H}(G_7)$ described above in order to construct left and right parabolic bases for $\mathcal{H}(G_5)$ and $\mathcal{H}(G_6)$.
 We first need to prove the following lemma about the element $z$:

 \begin{lem} For the central element $z=s_1s_2s_3$ of $\mathcal{H}(G_7)$ and for every $k\in \NN$ we have: \begin{itemize} \item[(a)]$z^k=s_1^k(s_2s_3)^k=(s_2s_3)^ks_1^k$.\smallbreak \item[(b)]$z^k=s_2^k(s_3s_1)^k=(s_3s_1)^ks_2^k$.\smallbreak \item[(c)]$z^k=s_3^k(s_1s_2)^k=(s_1s_2)^ks_3^k$. \end{itemize} \end{lem} \begin{proof} We prove the three properties by induction to $k$.
 For $k=1$, these are given by the braid relation $s_1s_2s_3=s_2s_3s_1=s_3s_1s_2$.
 We now assume, for (a), that $z^{k-1}=s_1^{k-1}(s_2s_3)^{k-1}$.
 We have $z^k=z^{k-1}s_1s_2s_3=s_1z^{k-1}s_2s_3= s_1s_1^{k-1}(s_2s_3)^{k-1}s_2s_3=s_1^k(s_2s_3)^k$.
 Since $s_1$ commutes with $s_2s_3$, we also have $z^k=(s_2s_3)^ks_1^k$.
 Similarly we prove (b) and (c). \end{proof}